 SHELTER & RESCUE

-Shelters are busy businesses because ASPCA, HSUS, and PETA LOBBYISTS pass laws and ordinances that force owners to give up their dogs.
-Shelters then euthanize the large or dark colored dogs and import cute little mutts (read that as saleable) from other countries!
+Shelters are busy businesses because animal rights lobbyists pass laws that force owners to give up their dogs, which if large or dark colored are then euthanized.

 THE SHELTER RACKET EXPOSED

 Barbara J. Andrews, Journalist, AKC Master Breeder

 For every dog adopted out to a loving home, statistically four more take its place thanks to animal “rights” legislation, mandatory spay and neutering, and ever-increasing zoning, nuisance regulations and license fees.